Dr Rima Lamba CPsychol, Specialist in Women's Mental and Reproductive Health

 Abortions / terminations

-Postnatal depression (please see section on maternal mental health).
+Postnatal depression (please see webpage on maternal mental health on blueriverpsychology.com).

-Within the branch of reproductive psychology, sits sexual health, which means our practice also works closely with females across the lifespan dealing with pregnancy planning, pregnancy choices, abortion and unexpected pregnancies.
+Our practice also works closely with females across the lifespan dealing with pregnancy planning, pregnancy choices, unexpected pregnancies and menopause (including premature menopause).

-Dr Lamba has a passionate interest in maternal mental health and works closely with women experiencing perinatal mental health difficulties such as fear of pregnancy and childbirth (tokophobia), perinatal anxiety (e.g. perinatal OCD), maternal adjustment and transition and maternal identity issues.
+Dr Lamba has a passionate interest in maternal mental health and works closely with women experiencing perinatal mental health difficulties such as fear of childbirth (tokophobia), perinatal anxiety (e.g. perinatal OCD), birth trauma, maternal adjustment and transition and maternal identity issues.

-Blue River Psychology also works beyond these specialties, as Dr Lamba often work closely with women experiencing low self-esteem, life transition and adjustment issues, depression, anxiety, grief and loss, physical health issues, body image issues, eating disorders, relationship problems (including separation and divorce) and identity issues (including race, gender and sexuality).
+Blue River Psychology also works beyond the above named specialties, as Dr Lamba often works closely with women experiencing low self-esteem, life transition and adjustment issues, depression, anxiety, grief and loss, physical health issues, body image issues, eating disorders, relationship problems (including separation and divorce) and identity issues (including race, gender and sexuality).
 Blue River Psychology is ultimately interested in issues that impact women across the age range.

 Within her practice, Dr Lamba's psychological work is underpinned by attachment and psychodynamic thinking, which suggests that our early childhood experiences and relationships can shape how we view ourselves, our loved ones and the world in which we are immersed in.
 Often the aim of psychological work has been seen to "treat" psychological distress by reducing it.
 However, our experiences of emotional and psychological distress can become easier to manage, once we explore and develop insight into our early experiences and how they affect us.
 It is this sense-making process, which is key in psychological therapy.